wso2-attic/analytics-is/README.md

 #### Reporting Issues  ####

-We encourage you to report issues, documentation faults and feature requests regarding WSO2 IS Analytics through the public [DAS JIRA](https://wso2.org/jira/browse/ANLYIS).
+We encourage you to report issues, documentation faults and feature requests regarding WSO2 IS Analytics through the public [IS Analytics JIRA](https://wso2.org/jira/browse/ANLYIS).

 You can use the [Carbon JIRA](https://wso2.org/jira/browse/CARBON) to report any issues related to the Carbon base framework or associated Carbon components.